flydev-fr/Duplicator/README.md

 ![Duplicator](https://processwire.com/talk/uploads/monthly_2017_11/Duplicator-logo-v2-Dlong.png.891733350c03c3eb44ad77544a07a4c6.png)

-# Install
+### Instructions

-Download the module and [install it](https://modules.processwire.com/install-uninstall/)
+1. Download the module from the [directory](https://modules.processwire.com/modules/duplicator/) or [Github]()
+2. Drop the module files in /site/modules/Duplicator/
+3. In your admin, click Modules > Refresh
+4. Click "install" for "Duplicator"
+5. Optional.
+Click "install" for "Duplicator - Packages Manager"
+6. Go to Setup > Duplicator and build your package!

 ### SDK Installation (optional)
 You can skip these instructions if you plan to only use the built-in features `Local Folder` or `FTP/FTPS`.

-If you want to use `GoogleDrive`, `Dropbox` or `AmazonS3`, you have two choices of type of installation.
+If you want to use `GoogleDrive` or `AmazonS3`, you have two choices of type of installation.
 Using Composer or downloading directly a ZIP archive from the repository.

 Installing all SDK are not required, you can choose the one you need.

+###### Note:
+- `Dropbox` dropped support for the version 1 of the API since september 2017 - [api-v1-deprecation-timeline](https://blogs.dropbox.com/developers/2017/06/updated-api-v1-deprecation-timeline/) - so I removed it from Duplicator until I got the time to code an interface for the API v2
+- `GoogleDrive` tested the 2017-12-03 `successfully`
+- `AmazonS3` tested the 2017-12-03 `successfully`

 #### Using Composer
 In the root directory of your ProcessWire installation, just type in a terminal :
 * `composer require google/apiclient`
-* `composer require dropbox/dropbox-sdk`
 * `composer require aws/aws-sdk-php`

 #### ZIP Archive